KostyaRyabov/My_airport/README.md

-# My_airport
+# My_airport (Xamarin)
 This Android app is made using Xamarin.
-It interacts with the server (MS SQL Server) to work with an imaginary schedule of aircraft.
+It interacts with the server (MS SQL Server) by IP-connection to work with an imaginary schedule of aircraft.

 # Examples
 ![alt text](examples/1.png)